 Before Senate Majority Leader Harry Reid, D-Nev., publicly conceded last week that his chamber would not be voting on health care reform before the August recess, Durbin was looking ahead to September and searching for the bright side.
 "I think we've played it to a standstill," he said.
 "McConnell's trying to rally his troops, and I'm sure he has most of his caucus behind him.
 But he doesn't have all of them."

-This article appears in the Aug.
-8, 2009, edition of National Journal.
+This article appears in the August 8, 2009, edition of National Journal Magazine.